Let Us Make Your Game Day Experience Special

 “The Green Bay Packers are a professional American football team based in Green Bay, Wisconsin, that competes in the National Football League (NFL).
 They are members of the league’s North division of the National Football Conference (NFC).
 Green Bay is the third-oldest franchise in the NFL, organized and starting play in 1919.
 It is the only non-profit, community-owned major league professional sports team based in the United States.
 Home games are played at Lambeau Field.”

 It is an interesting fact that the Packers are the only community-owned franchise in American major league professional sports.
 The team is owned by 360,584 stockholders (as of 2014).
 Lambeau Field had an expansion project in 2011-2012 when more shares were sold to raise funds.
-Because of this broad-based community support and non-profit structure, the Green Bay team has held strong for nearly 100 years.
+Because of this broad-based community support and non-profit structure, the Green Bay team has held strong for over 100 years.

 As we take reservations for Packer games, we are proud of the loyal fan base.
 Whether it is a reservation from the west coast or the east coast, each Packer fan that stays with us at the Franklin Street Inn Bed and Breakfast has a past connection to Wisconsin and/or to the team.
 It has been noted that regardless of team performance, every game played in Green Bay has been sold out since 1960.